-Beyond Bureaucracy: Heterarchies and the Regulation of Urban Conflicts in Sao Paulo, Brazil
+Beyond Bureaucracy: How prosecutors and public defenders enforce urban planning laws in Sao Paulo, Brazil

 International Journal of Urban and Regional Research